CoppeliaRobotics/remoteApiBindings/matlab/matlab/readMe.txt

 Finally, if you wish to rebuild the prototype file, you will have to comply with above conditions, then type:

 loadlibrary('remoteApi','extApi.h','mfilename','remoteApiProto')

+For more examples, have a look at the python folder: language is different but principles are the same